bekk/k6-workshop/README.md

 }
 ```

+These thresholds use the [built-in metrics](https://k6.io/docs/using-k6/metrics/reference/) to decide whether the system under test has acceptable performance.

 1. Create thresholds for testing that 95% requests are served in less than 500ms and the average response duration is less than 300ms (using the `http_req_duration` *Trend* metric).
 Run the test with 100 VUs over 10 seconds, and see if they succeed.

     :bulb: k6 displays the error in multiple ways by default.
 The default summary contains a red cross or green checkmark next to the metric, and an error message is also printed.
 In addition, the exit code is also erroneous, which is very useful for automated performance testing using CI/CD.

 2. Modify the threshold so that it succeeds.

-    :information_source: [The documentiation](https://k6.io/docs/using-k6/thresholds/) gives a good overview of different ways to use thresholds.
+    :information_source: [The documentation](https://k6.io/docs/using-k6/thresholds/) gives a good overview of different ways to use thresholds.

 3. Add a new threshold: `'http_reqs{status:500}': ['count<1']`.
 This threshold is using the built-in `http_reqs` *Counter* metric, and filtering on the `status` *tag*, and setting the threshold to less than 1 (i.e., none), so that the load test will fail if we get `500` responses.
 Run the test with 1000 VUs over 10 seconds, and look at how it fails.
 Look for `{ status:500 }` in the output, it should have a check mark or red x next to it.